jackmviana/Attack_on_Titan_Titan_Showcase/README.md

-# The Marvel Legends Gallery
+# Attack on Titan: Titan Showcase

 ## The Purpose
 A Gallery of Marvel's greatest heroes, showcased all in one place.
-Select a hero to dsiplay their image, alongside them are their description, abilities, and some of their most noteworthy comic book appearances!
+Select a hero to dsiplay their image, alongside them are their description, abilities, and their first episode appearance!

 ## The Vision
 The page serves as an homage to Marvel's Legends, to reflect that, its packaged in a smooth and minimal user experience.
 Sleek modern designs, with animations for the Legend's selecter carousel, animations for the images and side panels, sitting flush on a minmalistic site that is user friendly.